Constructing Effective Customer Feedback Systems -- A Design Science Study Leveraging Blockchain Technology: Introduction

 Customer feedback is important for the potential of an organization to differentiate itself from competitors \citep{culnan1989designing} and to improve its products and services according to customer preferences \citep{stoica2015mining,hu2016factors}.
 Nevertheless, due to status differences, hierarchy steepness, and reduced levels of cooperation, large hierarchical organizations such as firms or public institutions impede the flow of feedback to and within their organization \citep{anderson2010functions}, which reduces the quality of management decisions \citep{khatri2009consequences}.

-Inspired by the observation that technology can be utilized to support the self-organization capacity and thus the efficiency of a large scale system, such as a traffic light control network \citep{lammer2008self}, this work generates design knowledge on the construction of a customer feedback system (CFS) that improves the provision of high-quality feedback about services and products from customers to an organization.
+Inspired by the observation that technology can be utilized to support the self-organization capacity and thus the efficiency of a large scale system via feedback loops \citep{ashby1964introduction}, as it has been shown for a traffic light control network \citep{lammer2008self}, this work generates design knowledge on the construction of a customer feedback system (CFS) that improves the provision of high-quality feedback about services and products from customers to an organization.

 We report on Design Science Research at a case organization, which is a major Swiss library.
 This library is challenged by a lack of feedback from so-called unaware-customers, i.e. customers that are not aware that they are using services provided by the organization.
 Moreover, the library is challenged to distinguish important from unimportant feedback, particularly, when the feedback quantity is high.
 Furthermore, the library has difficulties evaluating the questions utilized in solicited surveys with customers.
 The innovation \& networking team within the library organization had been mandated to implement a solution in the form of a CFS that improves the status quo of feedback provision from library users to the organization.
 We identified this need of the library in the first step of the applied research methodology (Section \ref{sec:methodology}) and consecutively accompanied the construction of the CFS.